-Our library consulting approach represents a paradigm shift in academic library design, drawing from decades of strategic planning and technological evolution.
+Our library consulting approach represents a paradigm shift in library design, drawing from decades of strategic planning and technological evolution.
 The most significant advancements include:

 Learning Resource Centers, Learning Commons, Student Success Concepts and National Libraries: National Library of Greece, National Library of Ireland and NLB Singapore, DePaul, DOE, FDA, NATO, Tufts University, Robert Morris University, Teton County Library System, Buffalo and Erie County, Broward County, St. Louis County, Spokane Washington and Las Vegas Clark County, Fuller Theological Seminary, University of California, Eastern Michigan University, Long Island University and University of Illinois Chicago, University of S. Alabama, University of Texas, and House of Wisdom, MRBL Library, KAUST.